Austin Bicycle Accident Lawyer

 How Do Responsible Parties Try to Avoid Paying Damages in Bike Accidents?

 The court must find the defendant is 51 percent at fault or more for the bicycle accident injuries for you to collect damages.
 This motivates the defense to attempt to shift fault to you or your child.
-They might claim that you violated traffic regulations while on your bicycle such as running a stop light, not using hand signals, or turning into traffic.
+The defense may use a variety of tactics to shift some or all of the fault to the victim, including claiming that the cyclist was inattentive, under the influence, or violating traffic regulations such as running a stop light, not using hand signals, or turning into traffic.

 One difficult feature of the typical severe bicycle accident is that the victim has either been killed or so badly injured that he or she cannot help lawyers understand the accident.
 When this happens, the parties who caused the accident may try to seize the opportunity to blame the bicyclist, or to point the finger at each other.

-In cases that include defective bicycles or bicycle parts, the 51 percent modified comparative negligence threshold does not apply.
-Who caused the accident does not matter to the court; Texas law dictates that manufacturers are strictly liable in products liability cases.
+In cases that include defective bicycles or bicycle parts, including helmets, products liability law comes into play.
+The 51 percent modified comparative negligence threshold does not apply, and who caused the accident does not matter to the court.
+Texas law dictates that manufacturers are strictly liable in products liability cases.
 In this case, the defense will attempt to prove that the bicycle was not defective or if it was defective, the defect did not cause the accident.
+You must prove that the bicycle was defective, dangerous, and led to the injury or death of your loved one.

 Hire a Skilled Bicycle Accident Lawyer in Austin